-3.3.1.
-Key findings
+3.1.6.
+Social infrastructure findings + directions

 The Camellia-Rosehill Precinct plays a significant strategic role in GPOP through its contribution towards the GPOP Economic Corridor by accommodating advanced urban services.

 Through the development of the Place Strategy, there is also potential for activation of the Parramatta River and Duck Creek foreshore and capitalising on investment in Parramatta Light Rail and synergies with Rosehill racecourse, leading to opportunities with a variety of additional development outcomes including urban services, innovation industries, a Town Centre and residential development.